ml4ai/delphi/README.md

 work fine on Windows machines as well, and we will try to guide you through the installation process as much as possible.
 Pull requests for improvements are always welcome.

+The following are the requirements for Delphi:

+- Python 3.6 or higher.
+  If you have another version of Python already installed and need it for other projects, we recommend [`pyenv`](https://github.com/pyenv/pyenv) to manage multiple versions of Python.
+- [Graphviz](https://www.graphviz.org/download/) - Delphi uses this to
+  visualize causal analysis graphs.

+The following installation instructions are directed at developers working on Linux and MacOS operating systems.
+We assume familiarity with the following:

+- The command line/terminal
+- Unix commands such as `cd`.
+- Environment variables.

 Here are the steps for installation.